 And of course, the Gwen clone eventually lead to the Spider-Man clone, which twenty years later led to the Clone Saga, which lead to absolute catastrophe.

 Requiem for Conway

-So yes, there were some things I liked about Conway’s tenure on ASM; and there was a whole lot more I really disliked.
+So yes, there were some things I liked about Conway’s tenure on ASM, and other things that I really disliked.
 But this is truly not personal; I’m just offering my honest opinion of the work.
 And truthfully, if they had handed me the creative reins of Amazing Spider-Man while I was still a teenager, I likely would have done a much worse job that was even more self-serving than what Conway gave us.
-That’s the real problem here: Gerry Conway never should have gotten the job in the first place.
-More to the point, they never should have given the job to any kid so inexperienced, no matter how good you thought he might be, how hard he was willing to work, or how much you may have liked him personally.
+That’s the real problem here: Gerry Conway never should have gotten the job in the first place—at least not at that point in his life/career.
+They never should have given the job to any kid so inexperienced, no matter how good you thought he might be, how hard he was willing to work, or how much you may have liked him personally.
 Again, nothing against Conway, but when the plucky teenager started sniffing around for a writing assignment, someone at Marvel or DC (or both, really) should have told him to look them up after he graduated college with his B.A. in English.

 Which isn’t to say that a degree and some published articles on your résumé guarantees good (or even competent) work.
 As hard as I may have been on Conway in this post, there have been much worse stories and writers on Spider-Man in more recent years.
 In fact, the most offensively bad Spidey storyline ever (“Sins Past” from ASM #’s 509-514) was written by a guy with a fairly impressive curriculum vitae.